-- Select the weekdays you would like to record and enter the "Snapshots begin" time and "Snapshots end" time for the weekly schedule, or select "All the time except for the above schedule" if you want to enable full time snapshot recording. - Check "Event operation." - 3 Set the delay "before detecting next event" to avoid continuous false alarms following the original event. - Set the "Snapshot Interval" to capture the direction of the moving object. - S Check the trigger condition for input and motion detection (in this case "Input is Low"). - Check "Trigger output alarm while input condition matched" and "Upload snapshots while motion detected." - Select to either send snapshots by email or by FTP.
+- Select the weekdays you would like to record and enter the "Snapshots begin" time and "Snapshots end" time for the weekly schedule, or select "All the time except for the above schedule" if you want to enable full time snapshot recording. - Check "Event operation." - Set the delay "before detecting next event" to avoid continuous false alarms following the original event. - Set the delay to "take snapshots after event" to capture the direction of the moving object. - 5 Check the trigger condition for input and motion detection (in this case "Input is Low"). - Check "Trigger output alarm while input condition matched" and "Upload snapshots while motion detected." - Select to either send snapshots by email or by FTP.

 Click the apply button when finished.
-You are now able to send snapshots, based on triggered recording, to your email account or FTP server.
+You are now able to send snapshots, based on triggered recording, to your e-mail account or FTP server.